samboy/ChessVariantResearch/Capa/Finesse/play/README.md

 grids; e.g. I have a Zillions file which works with [Turtle Shell Chess](https://www.chessvariants.com/invention/turtleshellchess).

-`FinesseChessZ.7z` is a Zillions of Games implementation of Finesse Chess, as well as 23 other variants, including Classic Chess, four other Capablanca setups, etc.

-This file will open without issue in Windows 11.
+The supplied file will open without issue in Windows 11.

 If using Windows 10 or another OS which does not understand `.7z` files, 7-zip is available at https://7-zip.org/